sourav-nanda/Word-Cloud-Generator/Readme.md

-You can access the app using the below link: https://stark-coast-14778.herokuapp.com
+You can access the app using the following link: https://stark-coast-14778.herokuapp.com